-For the nine (9) months ending December 31, 2016, JCCBI's unaudited Interim Financial Statements have been prepared by management, reviewed by the Audit Committee, and approved by JCCBI's Board of Directors.
+For the three (3) months ended June 30, 2017, JCCBI's unaudited Interim Financial Statements have been prepared by management, reviewed by the Audit Committee, and approved by JCCBI's Board of Directors.
 JCCBI's external auditors have not audited or reviewed these unaudited Interim Financial Statements.